Powerlearnproject/se-day1-assignment-TheRealMoxie/README.md

 Purpose: Streamline coding, debugging, and testing in a unified interface.

 Key Benefits of working with an IDE
-✔ **Code Efficiency** – Syntax highlighting, autocompletion, and templates speed up development.
+✔ Code Efficiency – Syntax highlighting, autocompletion, and templates speed up development.
-✔ **Debugging Tools** – Built-in debuggers help identify errors quickly.
+✔ Debugging Tools – Built-in debuggers help identify errors quickly.
-✔ **Project Management** – Organize files, dependencies, and build configurations.
+✔ Project Management– Organize files, dependencies, and build configurations.
-✔ **Integration** – Supports plugins for version control, testing, and deployment.
+✔ Integration – Supports plugins for version control, testing, and deployment.
 Example of IDE is PyCharm** – Optimized for Python (AI/ML, Django).